jacobmatthewmurray/SAS2PDF/README.md

 # SAS2PDF

-SAS2PDF is a package of SAS macros that enables immedidate pdf creation via a Latex intermediate directly from the SAS-Editor at the time of SAS code execution.
+SAS2PDF is a package of SAS macros that enables immediate pdf creation via a Latex intermediate directly from the SAS-Editor at the time of SAS code execution.
 PDF creation does not interfer with SAS code execution and SAS code outputs can be selectively added to the PDF.
 SAS outputs that are currently supported for PDF inclusion are tables, images, code snippets.

 SAS2PDF was created at IMBI Heidelberg, Germany and builds on work by Perttola, J ("SAS and Latex - a Perfect Match?") and syntax highlighting by mcaceresb (see [References](#references)).